Here's where you should consider putting your money, from most to least important.

 1. Catch up on your bills

-This should be your first priority.1 If you're behind on any payments or know that a major expense is on the horizon, your bonus should go toward squaring that up before spending on anything else.
-That's because racking up debt or missing payments can not only lead to late fees and interest charges, it can also negatively impact your credit — which can cost you even more money in the long run.2
+This should be your first priority.
+If you're behind on any payments or know that a major expense is on the horizon, your bonus should go toward squaring up before spending on anything else.
+That's because racking up debt or missing payments can not only lead to late fees and interest charges, it can also negatively impact your credit — and that can cost you even more money in the long run.1

 2. Pay off high-interest consumer debt